jas2jn/jas2jn.github.io/index.md

 - This dashboard was created in R Shiny for a client as part of the graduate capstone requirement for my M.S. in Business Analytics
 - The code found here was used to display and reformat publicly available data in the dashboard
 - Any code referencing the client's private data has been removed.
 This code only serves as an example of my abilities in R Shiny.
-- Thank you to Jess Roberts, Tracey Zhang, and Chip Kelly for working on this capstone with me.
+- Thank you to Jess Roberts, Tracey Zhai, and Chip Kelly for working on this capstone with me.
 ---

 ### Additional Notebooks, SQL Work, and Data Manipulation Techniques